-SciStarter is the place to find, join, and contribute to science through providing people access to more than 2700 searchable formal and informal research projects, events and tools.
-Our database of citizen science projects enables discovery, organization, and greater participation in science.
-This is also the place to track your conributions, bookmark things you like, and access the tools and instruments needed to participate in citizen science projects like Earth Challenge 2020.
+SciStarter is the place to find, join, and contribute to science through providing people access to more than 2700 searchable formal and informal research projects and events.
+But more than just a project directory, SciStarter also offers a coordinated place to record contributions and access the tools and instruments needed to participate in citizen science projects like Earth Challenge 2020.
 Over 100,000 global citizen scientists are part of the SciStarter community.
 Learn more about citizen science and check out these Ten Principles of Citizen Science.

 SciStarter grew out of a graduate school project Darlene Cavalier was working on at the University of Pennsylvania.
 In late 2010, SciStarter was formerly launched and in 2014 SciStarter was adopted in part by Arizona State University's School for the Future of Innovation in Society.
 In 2015-2017, with support from the National Science Foundation, Arizona State University's Center for Engagement and Training in Science and Society and SciStarter launced SciStarter 2.0:

 - An identity management system and open integrated registration for participants to more easily engage in multiple citizen science projects, even across platforms and disciplines